-3(m) The teacher knows how to use technologies and how to guide learners to apply them in appropriate, safe, and effective ways.
+3(j) The teacher knows how to help learners work productively and cooperatively with each other to achieve learning goals.
+3(k) The teacher knows how to collaborate with learners to establish and monitor elements in appropriate, safe, and effective ways.
 3(n) The teacher is committed to working with learners, colleagues, families, and communities to establish positive and supportive learning environments.